Our current traveling lifestyle started in 2010. But travel was in our hearts and minds long before that.

 18. Travel is humbling

 We travelers are strangers in a strange land, outsiders.
 We're potential crime victims (yeah, we’ve been pick-pocketed).
-I might be the only curly-haired blond in the place, sticking out like a sore thumb.
-We're trying not to look lost, or feeling stress at holding up the line in the metro while we try to figure out how to buy a card.
+I might stick out like a sore thumb, being the only curly-haired blond in the place.
+We're trying not to look lost at a busy intersection.
+Stress builds as we hold up the line in the metro, trying to figure out how to buy a card.
 That’s often how it feels to travel.
 (And how is it those little kids can speak Italian so well when I’m stuck on my lost fluency in Spanish??)
 Breathe.
 Ours are simple lessons in humility.
 We're reminded, in contrast, of the enormous pains facing immigrants around the world.

 19. Travel builds optimism